Millie Tunnell: Early history

-The family settled in Flushing, Millie later went to live with a daughter, Martha on Grand Street in Jamaica.
+The family settled in Flushing.
+Millie later went to live with a daughter, Martha on Grand Street in Jamaica, Queens.
 The children did not know of Merrick, he had remarried in Greenport and had three daughters by a much younger wife, all of whom married.
 Aging, he had become feeble, whereupon she had him placed in the asylum at Yaphank.
-The family member of another asylee mentioned the name Merrick to a friend who recognized the inmate as her father and she had him taken to Jamaica.
-Thirty years before the Civil War Merrick and Millie lived as Husband and Wife separated by slavery and in 1886 were reunited as a family.
+The family member of another asylee mentioned the name Merrick to a friend who recognized the inmate as her father, and she had him taken to Jamaica.
+Thirty years before the Civil War Merrick and Millie lived as husband and wife separated by slavery, and in 1886 were reunited as a family.

 Later life

 Reporters began visiting after the centenarian showed that her memory was sharp and she possessed a quick wit.
-Her age and story was compelling enough to garner attention in the local papers and she was a local celebrity until passing at 111 years in 1896.
+Her age and story was compelling enough to garner attention in the local papers and she was a local celebrity until her death at 111 years in 1896.
 Later nine members of her family were interred at the family plot at Maple Grove Cemetery.